imgntn/jBow/README.md

 Since I reuse arrows from a pool to improve performance, I also made slight modifications to the physics system in ```a-frame-physics-system``` so that it would emit a 'body-played' when the dynamic body is synced.

-My ```rotate-toward-velocity``` component keeps the arrow pointed in the direction of travel.
+The ```rotate-toward-velocity``` component keeps the arrow pointed in the direction of travel.

-The ```poissondisc-forest``` component distributes trees around you in a Poisson Disc for somewhat realistic vegetation.
-Here I'm using boxes instead of actual tree models so that some of them can be dynamic and soem can be static.
+The ```poissondisc-forest``` component distributes 'trees' around you in an attempt to mimic realistic vegetation distribution.
+Here I'm using boxes instead of the default tree model to showcase the physics system.
+Some are static and cannot be move, others are dynamic and will topple over when you shoot them.

 Models used
 -----------